thiwot/HI780-Project/README.md

 - Open Google BigQuery console
 - Update the project prefix hi780-project.mimic_analysis
   in each SQL script to match your own project and dataset name
-- Run SQL scripts in order as documented in the SQL Pipeline section
+- Run SQL scripts in order as documented in the SQL repository section
 - Export final_model_dataset_v3 as CSV when complete

 ## Running with Synthetic Data